 If you are a download addict, you would be encountering a lot of links.
 Does all the links work?
 Not at all.

 Web Of Trust(WOT) is a browser extension that ranks websites based on it’s trustworthiness, making it easy to see if you could click a link or not.
+Monitoring links can avoid you from getting in to malicious sites and so it can make your web browsing secure.

 And these ratings are generally aggregated from WOT users itself.